oktadev/okta-blog/_source/_posts/2022-02-01-spring-cloud-contract.md

 Now, the exciting part.
 You're going to import the stubs generated from the producer project into the consumer project and use them for integration tests.

-First, create a `resources.properties` file in the `src/test` folder.
+First, create an `application.properties` file in the `src/test/resources` folder.
 Notice that you are changing the `producer.port` to `8100`.
 This is the port on which the stubbed producer will run.
 It's helpful if this is different than the actual port on which the producer runs.

 `src/test/resources/application.properties`